dmac/fezzik/README.md

 # Fezzik will automatically load any .rake files it finds in this directory.
 Fezzik.init(:tasks => "config/tasks")

-# Fezzik wraps rake/remote_task, which is the same rake plugin used by Vlad the Deployer.
+# The only special settings are `:domain` and `:user`.
+The rest are purely convention.
+All settings can be
-# See http://hitsquad.rubyforge.org/vlad/doco/variables_txt.html for a full list of variables it supports.
+# retrieved in your tasks with `get` (e.g., `Fezzik.get :current_path`).

-set :app, "myapp"
+Fezzik.set :app, "myapp"
-set :deploy_to, "/opt/#{app}"
+Fezzik.set :user, "root"
-set :release_path, "#{deploy_to}/releases/#{Time.now.strftime("%Y%m%d%H%M")}"
+Fezzik.set :deploy_to, "/opt/#{app}"
-set :local_path, Dir.pwd
+Fezzik.set :release_path, "#{deploy_to}/releases/#{Time.now.strftime("%Y%m%d%H%M")}"
-set :user, "root"
+Fezzik.set :current_path, "#{deploy_to}/current"

 Fezzik.destination :staging do
-  set :domain, "myapp-staging.com"
+  Fezzik.set :domain, "myapp-staging.com"
 end

 Fezzik.destination :prod do
-  set :domain, "myapp.com"
+  Fezzik.set :domain, "myapp.com"
 end
 ```

-Fezzik comes bundled with some useful rake tasks for common things like deployment.
+Fezzik comes bundled with some useful tasks for common things like deployment.
 You can download the ones you need:

 ```